kevacoin-project/kevacoin-website/tutorial_solo_mining.md

 You need to run the following programs in order to do solo-mining:

-1. Kevacoin client.
+1. Kevacoin wallet.
 2. [Keva-stratum](https://github.com/kevacoin-project/keva-stratum) solo-mining stratum.
-3. One of the miners (XMRig, XMR-Stak etc.).
+3. One of the miners (latest release of XMRig, XMRigCC etc.).

-## Setup and run Kevacoin client
+## Setup and run Kevacoin wallet

-Download the Kevacoin client from [https://kevacoin.org](https://kevacoin.org), choose the specific client for your platform.
-Alternatively, you can also build the client from the source (<https://github.com/kevacoin-project/kevacoin>).
+Download the Kevacoin wallet from [https://kevacoin.org](https://kevacoin.org), choose the specific wallet for your platform.
+Alternatively, you can also build the wallet from the source (<https://github.com/kevacoin-project/kevacoin>).
 When building from the source, make sure to use the current release tag.

-Before running the client, add a file `kevacoin.conf` to the Kevacoin data directory with the following content:
+Before running the wallet, add a file `kevacoin.conf` to the Kevacoin data directory with the following content:

 <pre>
 rpcuser=yourusername